wp-plugins/cleantalk-spam-protect/readme.txt

 = Low false/positive rate =
 This plugin uses multiple anti-spam tests to filter spam bots with lower false/positive rate as possible.
 Multiple anti-spam tests avoid false/positive blocks for real website visitors even if one of the tests failed.

+= Spam attacks logs =
+Service CleanTalk (this plugin is client appliceation for CleanTalk anit-spam service) records all filtered comments, registration and other spam attacks in the "Log of spam oattacks" and stores the data in the log up to 45 days.
+Using the log, you can ensure reliable protection of your website from spam and no false/positive filtering.

 = No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
 CAPTCHA less anti-spam for WordPress = Spam is one of the most irritating factors.
 Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.